Chen Chien-jen: Political career

-Vice presidency
+Vice presidency (2016–2020)

 On 16 November 2015, Chen was confirmed as the running mate for Tsai Ing-wen in the 2016 Taiwanese presidential election after media speculation earlier in the month.
 During the campaign, Chen became known by the nickname Brother Da-jen (大仁哥), after a character portrayed by Chen Bolin on the romantic drama In Time with You.
 Chen is the first Catholic vice presidential nominee in Taiwan.
 On 16 January 2016, Tsai and Chen won the presidential election in a landslide.
 Chen took up his post as Vice President on 20 May 2016.

 In March 2019, Chen announced that he would not seek a second term as vice president alongside Tsai.
 Chen received international attention for his role in leading Taiwan's response to the COVID-19 pandemic due to his unique position as both vice president and his epidemiologist background.
 Days before he stepped down from the vice presidency, Chen stated that he would return to the Academia Sinica as a research fellow and thus forgo the pension connected to his political office.